prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ShardingStrategy defines the zone-aware sharding configuration for prometheus.</p>
+<p>Defines the sharding configuration for scraped targets.
+It requires enabling the <code>PrometheusTopologySharding</code> feature gate.</p>
+<p>WARNING: It&rsquo;s incompatible with the DaemonSet mode for PrometheusAgent.</p>
 <p>This is an <em>experimental feature</em>, it may change in any upcoming release
 in a breaking way.</p>
 </td>